logicallysynced/Chroma-Palette-for-Photoshop/README.md

 **Q: While using Color Palette I cannot use the Numpad or Number buttons in other applications.**

-A: This is a limitation of Color Palette.
+A: This is a limitation of Chroma Palette.
 Please toggle off the "Enable Numbers" option to restore Number buttons to working order in other apps.
 The Numpad will remain disabled in other applications while Chroma Palette remains running.

 **Q: My question isn't listed here or I found a bug.**